Crying at whales; dolphin and whale watching; magical nature connection

 Since Bilbao I’ve had the privilege of seeing other whales and dolphins in California, Florida, the Canaries, Madeira and the UK.

-Maybe one day my dream of kayaking with Orcas will be fulfilled.
+Maybe one day my dream of kayaking with Orcas will be fulfilled too.

 Until then, the few moments I have already been granted with these most majestic of nature’s giants are memories I’ll treasure forever.

-And my wild wish for you all is that you may, at least once, see a dolphin or whale in the wild.
+“Wild wishes everyone that you may, at least once in their life, see a dolphin or whale in the wild”

 Follow Kids of the Wild

-You can also find out how to see Puffins on the Farne Islands, and what to do if you find an injured seal at the coast.
+Find out how to spot Puffins on the Farne Islands and how to save an injured seal pup at the beach

 Kids education Zone